zanetworker/dockument/README.md

 	Required: "true"
 ```

-On the other hand, to create a markdown DOCKument, you can use `dockument create --dockerfile "../examples/Dockerfile" -o "$HOME/dockumentation.md"`.
+On the other hand, to create a markdown DOCKument, you can use `dockument create --dockerfile "../examples/Dockerfile" -o "$HOME/dockumentation.md"` or `dockument create --image "repo/name:tag" -o "$HOME/dockumentation.md"` .
 The output will be a file similar to the one [here]("https://github.com/zanetworker/dockument/blob/master/examples/dockumentation.md")

 **Creating a Dockumentation markdown to describe your image or Dockerfile**